DarcyMilne/digital-writing-folio/reflections.md

 “The goods”:
--	I was very engaged in figuring out all the different things that twine was capable of like: o	being able to count items (or drinks in my story) o	Opening and closing paths based on what the player has done (e.g. this path won’t open unless the player has done this and that) o	Giving the player dialogue options based on what they’ve done and how many drinks they’ve had o	Changing the background based on what the player is doing o	Using cycling links to make a permanent change on the story (e.g.  is this character a he, she or they?)
+-	I was very engaged in figuring out all the different things that twine was capable of like:
+        -	being able to count items (or drinks in my story)
+        -	Opening and closing paths based on what the player has done (e.g. this path won’t open unless the player has done this and that)
+        -	Giving the player dialogue options based on what they’ve done and how many drinks they’ve had
+        -	Changing the background based on what the player is doing
+        -	Using cycling links to make a permanent change on the story (e.g.  is this character a he, she or they?)
+        -
+o
+o
+o
+o
 -	It was fun being able to create a story that didn’t have a defined way to read it, as I’ve only ever created linear works in the past.
 -	I liked how simply you could create an atmosphere within a twine piece.
 Although I didn’t use pictures or sound, I found that changing the background, or colour of the text, was a subtle change that didn’t distract from the story.